Planning enforcement and breaches

 Out-of-hours arrangements for bank holiday weekends

-We have arrangements in place to ensure that we can take action over extended weekends to deal with those who deliberately seek to exploit such times to carry out unauthorised developments.
+We have arrangements in place to make sure that we can take action over extended weekends to deal with those who deliberately seek to exploit such times to carry out unauthorised developments.

 If you are aware of activities such as building demolition, felling of protected trees or installation of mobile homes, which you believe do not have planning permission or tree preservation order consent, please contact Forestcare on 01344 786500.